devchallenges-io/curriculum/2-responsive-web/1-html-css/5-css-position.md

 ---
 seo:
-  title: "Master CSS Positioning: A Beginner's Guide to Web Layouts"
+  title: "CSS Positioning: A Beginner's Guide to Web Layouts"
   description: "Master CSS positioning and create responsive websites with our step-by-step guide for beginners.
 Learn static, relative, absolute, fixed, and sticky positioning."
 faqs:
   - What is static positioning in CSS?